The Sugar Wars: How Food Impacts ADHD Symptoms

 Simple changes in nutrition — like cutting back on sugary snacks — could bring out the sweeter side in your child.
 It may even help her control challenging ADHD symptoms like impulsivity and inattention.

-Chances are, you’ve had the following chat with the doctor of your child with attention deficit hyperactivity disorder (ADHD) — probably just before the holidays…
+Chances are, you’ve had the following chat with the doctor of your child with ADHD — probably just before the holidays…

 “Every time Johnny has lots of sugar in his diet, his symptoms of ADHD worsen, and he becomes irritable and hyper.
 I dread this season because Johnny turns it into unhappy days for everyone.”